CarlosBritoPerez/CIU-6-ColorTracker/README.md

 ## Notes
 I strongly recommed trying this program whitn a solid color background and a good contrast between the colors.
+The camera may fail, dont know the reason, processing seems to not be able to recognize it from time to time.

 ## REFERENCES
 https://github.com/otsedom/otsedom.github.io/blob/main/CIU/P6/README.md